 Please select a few potential dates for presentations and refer to notes above about timing.
 We will generally respond to you within 24 hours.
 For further questions you may contact myself Tony Hardie at (778) 386-3110 or by email at firstname.lastname@example.org.

-We also bring our Museum to local BC community special events, Children’s Hospitals, Care homes for the elderly and people with special needs as well as some Boy Scout and Girl Guide events .
+I also bring the Mobile Museum to local BC Community Special Events, Children’s Hospitals, Care Homes for the elderly and people with special needs as well as Boy Scout and Girl Guide events.
 Call or E-mail for more details and available booking dates.

 *I can also supply classroom displays for loan and study for a minimal rental fee.
 Call us for more details, availability, and pricing.